 However, in most rural areas, deluxe rental villas are also a thing for those of us who want to scuba dive in style.
 Prices start from 150€ a night including a private swimming pool!

 Guesthouses, homestays & small family-run resorts

-Family run guesthouses and small resorts are my favourite options in Bali.
+Family-run guesthouses and small resorts are my favourite options in Bali.
 I always try to book a private bungalow in the middle of a flower garden near the beach.
 They have very basic services, but the decoration is always tasteful in all Balinese local craft made furniture, and did I tell you about these open-air bathrooms?
-Prices in those cosy places usually range from 10 to 40€ a night, depending on season and distance from the beach.
+Prices in those cosy places usually range from 10 to 40€ a night, depending on the season and distance from the beach.

 Of all the places I stayed at in Bali, these are my favourite addresses in diving areas:

 In Amed, there is such a large choice of cute beach front bungalows, that I let you have a look and pick your favourite.
 Note: Walking at sunrise on the beach of Amed to see Mount Agung minutes after waking up is something I will never forget.